-Rogue security software, also known as rogue antivirus, fake antivirus, and in some cases fake tech support, may not be classified as the biggest online threat but, if successfully installed, it has consequences.
+Rogue antivirus software, also known as rogue antivirus, fake antivirus, and in some cases fake tech support, may not be classified as the biggest online threat but, if successfully installed, it has consequences.
 Consequences that vary, depending on the specific malicious campaign the rogue antivirus has been part of.
 Yes, rogue AV software doesn’t only flood you with fake pop-up warnings.

 For example, December 2015 witnessed several aggressive campaigns featuring fake tech support pages, exploit kits and… CryptoWall.
 Thousands of users in Canada, the UK and the US were hit, and, hopefully, next time the very same victims will know better not to click on suspicious pop-ups prompting them to visit unknown websites.
 If you’re wondering, fake tech support scams and fake AV programs have a lot in common.
 Both of the online scams try to take money from you, may harvest and abuse your personal and banking information, and may infect you with other forms of malware.